Thomcray/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   8. Write a function that prints n elemnts of an array of integers followed by a new line
     * Numbers must be separated by commas
     * The Numbers should be displayed in the same order asthey stored in the array
+  9. A function that copies the string pointed to the src, including the terminating numm byte(\0), to the buffer pointed to the dest